TNGPS/gameye-sdk-docs/README.md

 }
 ```

-### using the location selector
+### Location selector

-The gameye SDK provide you with some predefined selector functions that can make it easier
+The Gameye SDK provides you with predefined selector functions that can make it easier
 to traverse the data structure used in de API.
 Your code will be more robust against future
 changes in the API's datastructures, so we encourage you to use them.